Seemor

 Tucked above the bustle of the market, Pasta Casalinga feels like a pocket of casual Italian warmth where bowls of handmade pasta land in your hands minutes after ordering.
 Lines move, names are called, and you perch at a counter to watch the atrium hum—one diner said it was like finding a "chewy, al dente oasis" amid Pike Place.
 It is fast but thoughtful, the kind of place where a short menu changes weekly and regulars time their visits.
 Expect a lively lunch crush and quick turnover rather than lingering.
 The cooking leans elevated traditional with Pacific Northwest accents: think hearty lasagna, sausage and greens, or anchovy-kissed seafood pastas, all centered on proper al dente.
 Sauces are flavorful and often briny or spicy, and add-ons like burrata turn a good bowl into a luxuriant one.
 Most reviews cheer the textures and portions; a minority found some plates salty, sparse on seafood, or a touch bland on off days—classic peaks and valleys of a busy rotating menu in a market setting.
 For families, this is a solid pick if you can snag seats.
 The Rossodoro tomato pasta is kid-friendly, and staff will keep things simple with butter and cheese when asked.
 Do note the counter-service model, limited tables, and self-bussing—fine with teens, trickier for toddlers.
 Prices are mid-tier for the area; a full bowl feeds most kids and adults, but peak times mean waits and a scramble for spots.

-What to Order
+What to order

 Location Insights

-Area: Iconic public market setting attracting tourists and locals; lively daytime commerce with artisanal food vendors.
+Area vibe: Iconic public market setting attracting tourists and locals; lively daytime commerce with artisanal food vendors.

 Safety: Busy, well-trafficked area by day; standard urban awareness recommended, generally safe within market hours.

-Nearby: Surrounded by produce stands, fishmongers, specialty food shops, and casual eateries; near waterfront and downtown offices.
+What's nearby: Surrounded by produce stands, fishmongers, specialty food shops, and casual eateries; near waterfront and downtown offices.

 Opening Hours

-Monday11:00–16:45 Tuesday11:00–16:45 Wednesday11:00–16:45 Thursday11:00–16:45 Friday11:00–16:45 Saturday11:00–16:45 Sunday11:00–16:45
+Sunday11:00–16:45 Monday11:00–16:45 Tuesday11:00–16:45 Wednesday11:00–16:45 Thursday11:00–16:45 Friday11:00–16:45 Saturday11:00–16:45